shanjiang7/GraphNet/README.md

   --output-dir /path/to/save/output/figures/
 ```

-After executing, one summary plot of results on all compilers (as shown below in "Evaluation Results Example"), as well as multiple sub-plots of results in categories (model tasks, Library...) on a single compiler.
+After executing, one summary plot of results on all compilers (as shown in "Evaluation Results Example"), as well as multiple sub-plots of results in categories (model tasks, Library...) on a single compiler.

 The script is designed to process a file structure as ```/benchmark_path/compiler_name/category_name/``` (for example ```/benchmark_logs/paddle/nlp/```), and items on x-axis are identified by name of the folders.
 So you can modify  ```read_all_speedups``` function to fit the benchmark settings on your demand.